nguyenquyhy/DiscordBridge/README.md

 - Admins and mods can log in to their own Discord account, so that chat messages show under their names in Discord.
 - Emoji is converted between Minecraft and Discord format.
 Details are showed in [EMOJI.md](EMOJI.md).
 - Clickable URL.
-- **New in 2.0.0** Multiple channels with custom configuration for each channel.
+- Multiple channels with custom configuration for each channel.
 E.g.:
   - 1 public channel to send & receive messages between Discord and Minecraft
   - 1 monitoring channel to record only server start/stop and player join/leave events
   - 1 staff-only channel that send message one-way from Discord to Minecraft with a special announcement template
-- **New in 2.2.0**
 - Set game activity of the bot
 - Ignore Discord messages from all bots and/or blacklist certain prefixes
 - Support One-Time Password
+- **New in 2.3.0**
+  - Mentions in Discord show proper names in Minecraft
+  - Mentions from Minecraft are supported if the player has permission to do so
+  - Attachments in Discord shows proper links in Minecraft
+  - Support Minecraft templates based on Discord roles

 ## Getting Started for server owners and players